Small Crochet Christmas Stockings

 These ones are 7 3/4 inch from top to toe and 3 inches wide.
 This size could be used to enclose slightly larger things, such as gift-cards, which don’t fit in the tiny ones.

 Here is how you change Sucrette’s pattern to make a bigger stocking.
-Note: you’ll want to pop over to her site to read her instructions, as she had created a good tutorial, including a number of very helpful pictures.
+Note: you might want to pop over to her site for reference, as she created a good tutorial, including a number of very helpful photographs.

 How to make a bigger (but still small) version of Sucrette’s Mini Stocking :

 – Begin with chain 4, made into a ring.
 Chain 2.

 – Half-double crochet stitch into the ring 12 times (your first ch 2 acts as a 13th.)
 Slip stitch into the top of the beginning chain-2, to close the ring.
 Chain-2.